Visit our Re-post guidelines

 - Aging: Brain

 - Autism Spectrum Disorder

 To view the list of all 100+ potential medical applications, from A-Z, visit our Ginkgo Biloba research page.
 Or, to acquire our entire downloadable document, including over 100 hyperlinks to the National Library of Medicine's original citation location, go here: Downloadable Document - Ginkgo Biloba.
-[Remember, as a member you can download it with your tokens for free]
+[Remember, as a pro member you can download this PDF along with 100,000+ others]

 A word of caution for those who wish to use ginkgo biloba.
 Its seeds contains physiologically significant levels of a naturally occurring neurotoxin known as ginkgotoxin (4'-O-methylpyridoxine), which as an antivitamin is structurally related to vitamin B6 (pyroxidine) and can cause neurological problems in those who are susceptible, may be deficient in B6, and/or who consume high amounts.
 The leaves are generally considered harmless, but it never hurts to be careful, especially if there is a history of seizures.

 Also, many herbs are subject to "cold pasteurization" with gamma radiation, indicating that they could contain formaldehyde and formic acid, as well as unique radiolytic byproducts which may be toxic.
 Ask the manufacturer if they have tested their raw material for such exposure, or opt for a certified organic brand if accessible.

 Finally, remember that accelerated aging and cognitive decline is not caused by a lack of herbs like gingko biloba, and therefore it is always best to first embark on significant lifestyle and dietary changes, including gentle detoxification strategies, than to fall prey to the allure of "magic bullets," even natural ones.

 Learn more about promoting longevity naturally by saving your spot for the upcoming documentary, The Human Longevity Project.